gicentre/scrc/docs/flow/allScotland.md

 ###### EXPERIMENT

-##### Can you answer any of the questions posed above more effectively with this layout?<br/>Which questions is it still difficult to answer with a grid map?
+##### Can you answer any of the questions posed above more effectively with this layout?<br/>Which of questions does it remain difficult to answer with a grid map?

 <div class="wide" id="laGridFlowMap0"></div>